 We will gather information about a child in order to work out what services are needed, and who should provide them.

 - your child's development

 - any other pressures that you may be facing.

 This is how we determine if your child is at risk and if you need support.

 When and where do assessments take place?

 The assessment can take place within your family home, our offices or somewhere else depending on the situation of your child.

-This assessment should be completed within seven days of the referral being accepted by Children's Services.
+This assessment should be completed within 45 working days of the referral being accepted by Children's Services.

 How will my child be involved?